 Learning to meditate can be very calming.
 It may bring you peace in times when you are struggling.
 Make sure to meditate somewhere you feel supported, accepted, and loved.
 You can try going to church, spending time in nature, or even attending an addiction recovery support group.
 For example, Mile High Recovery Center offers an early life skills recovery group in Colorado.

 Mile High Recovery Offers Addiction Recovery Life Skills in Denver

-If you or a loved one are struggling with addiction or are in early recovery, but in danger of relapse, Mile High Recovery Center can help.
+If you or a loved one are struggling with addiction or are in early recovery but in danger of relapse, Mile High Recovery Center can help.
 Our caring and professional staff can equip you with life skills in early recovery to help you maintain sobriety.
-Call 855.796.2102 or contact us online to learn more about how we can help.
+Call 855.796.2102 or contact us online to learn recovery life skills in Colorado.